ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

 *Description:*<br>
 This node processes values according to the American Society of Cinematographers’ Color Decision List (ASC CDL) equations.
 Color correction using ASC CDL is an industry-wide method of recording and exchanging basic color correction adjustments via parameters that set particular color processing equations.

 The ASC CDL equations are designed to work on an input domain of floating-point values of [0 to 1.0] although values greater than 1.0 can be present.
 The output data may or may not be clamped depending on the processing style used.

+If the `style`attribute is not specified, the node shall default to `"Fwd"` - i.e. the classic implementation of the v1.2 ASC-CDL equations.

 !!! note
     Equations 4.31-4.34 assume that $in$ and $out$ are scaled to normalized floating-point range.
 If the `ASC_CDL` node has `inBitDepth` or `outBitDepth` that are integer types, then the input or output values must be normalized to or from 0-1 scaling.
 In other words, the slope, offset, power, and saturation values stored in the `ProcessNode` do not depend on `inBitDepth` and `outBitDepth`; they are always interpreted as if the bit depths were float.